 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Being a good coach, whether in the world of sports or in life or business coaching, requires the right mindset.
-In part one of Tony’s podcast with legendary coach John Wooden, they discussed how John adopted the wisdom of his father, who taught him to not worry about what he couldn’t control and that adversity leads to success, a belief Tony also holds when he talks about viewing situations as either obstacles or opportunities.
+In part one of Tony’s podcast with legendary college basketball coach John Wooden, they discussed how John adopted the wisdom of his father and used it to transform himself into a legendary figure in American sports.
+His father taught him to not worry about what he couldn’t control, and that adversity leads to success – a belief Tony also holds when he talks about viewing situations as either obstacles or opportunities.

-Make sure to listen to part one before diving into part two of the podcast, where Tony and John talk about the reality of giving 100%, finding peace of mind and always placing your focus on improvement.
+After you listen to part one of this incredible and timeless interview, dive into part two.
+Tony and John talk about the reality of giving 100%, finding peace of mind and always placing your focus on improvement.

 John Wooden Interview Show Notes